oeb25/msc-thesis/src/chapters/06-folding.md

 \leafin{\rho}{\T} = \rho \in \T \land \forall \rho'.f_i \in \T : \rho \neq \rho'
 $$

 A common operation on folding trees is transforming an existing tree into a new one with a desired place folded.
 To do so, a sequence of foldings and unfoldings must be performed to arrive at the desired tree.
-We call this operation _requires_ and use notation $\T \requires \rho$ to say that we want the tree $\T$ but with the minimal number of foldings and unfoldings to have $\rho$ be folded.
+We call this operation _requires_ and use the notation $\T \requires \rho$ to say that we want the tree $\T$ but with the minimal number of foldings and unfoldings to have $\rho$ be folded.
 To get an idea of the operation, see \cref{fig:folding-tree-requires-sequence}.
 The operation can be defined recursively like so:
 $$
 \T \requires \rho = \begin{cases}
     \fold(\rho, \T \requires \rho.f_1 \requires \dots \requires \rho.f_n) & \text{if } \rho : (f_1, \dots, f_n) \land \rho.f_1, \dots, \rho.f_n \in \T \\